ENGN2912B-2016/CNN-B/readme.md

 ```

-After you open jupyter notebook with browser, you can run _Classification_XXXNet.ipynb_ files we provided to do object classification.
+Open jupyter notebook with browser.
+Then you can run _Classification_XXXNet.ipynb_ files to do object classification.

 __To run _.ipynb_files with command line__